Skip to main content

 1. Create a safe space

 Pick a quiet place in your home, like a windowless room, the basement, or a large closet.
-A crate is also an option.
+(A crate is also an option.)
 Fill the space with your dog’s favorite chew toys.

 Once a day, have your dog spend time in this space and give them treats while they’re in there.
 Over time, they’ll associate being there with safety and security.
+This gives them a comforting place to go during fireworks.

 2. Play sounds of fireworks

 You can try to get your canine companion used to fireworks by playing a recording of them.
-“This is usually very effective at a very low volume, but you have to do it consistently,” Zachary Nesbit, DVM, a vet with Godley Station Animal Hospital in Savannah, Georgia, told GoodRx Health.
+“This is usually very effective at a very low volume, but you have to do it consistently,” Zachary Nesbit, DVM, a veterinarian with Godley Station Animal Hospital in Savannah, Georgia, told GoodRx Health.

 Nesbit recommends doing this in your dog’s safe space.
 If it doesn’t bother them, try raising the volume a little at a time.
 But don’t be discouraged if your dog doesn’t get used to the sound.